jorgego11/aiopslabs/docs/integration.md

 ## Configure the Instana Integration

-The CP4WAIOps will consume topology information from Instana therefore we will configure the integration between the CP4WAIOps and Instana.
+The CP4WAIOps will consume topology information from Instana therefore we will configure this integration.

 Lets verify first that there is no topology data in the system.
-From the Home page, clik on `Resource management` under `Overview` on the left side of the page.
+From the navigator menu, go to the Home page again, clik on `Resource management` under `Overview` on the left side of the page.
 On the Resource management page, make sure there are no Applications, Resource groups nor Resources defined, as shown below

 ![instana integration 0](./images/instana-0.png "Instana integration 0")